The Rise of Business Analytics as a Lucrative Career

-In order to keep abreast with the rising demand and bridge the talent gap, universities and colleges have come up with pioneering master’s degree in the field of business analytics which are perfect for recently graduated individuals with quantitative backgrounds like science, math, business or engineering degrees.
-A student’s chances of landing a job of business analyst have been shown to increase significantly if they acquire a master’s degree.
+To keep up with rising demand and bridge the talent gap, universities and colleges have come up with pioneering master’s degrees in the field of business analytics, which are perfect for recent graduates with quantitative backgrounds like science, math, business or engineering.
+A student’s chances of landing a job as a business analyst have been shown to increase significantly if they acquire a master’s degree.

 There are many ways of becoming a business analyst.
-In order to give yourself a competitive edge as well as increase your chances of success, it is important that you get business analyst certification.
-Every business analyst typically starts out with robust IT and business skills.
-Additionally, a deep understanding of a specific industry or the vertical market is an added advantage.
-For instance, human resource, telecommunications or even manufacturing professionals may take their deep knowledge of these industries and move to the career of business analytics by simply enrolling in a certificate program of business analyst.
+To gain a competitive edge and increase your chances of success, it is important that you earn a business analyst certification.
+Business analysts typically start out with robust IT and business skills, but a deep understanding of a specific industry or vertical market is an added advantage.
+There is increasing demand for effective and faster accessibility of data across industries like healthcare, finance, retail, manufacturing, banking, and biotechnology.

 Straight from college:

-After earning a bachelor’s degree in business, accounting, information systems, human resources or related fields, the next step to securing a business analyst job is to enroll in business analysis certificate course.
-This will equip you with the necessary skills and knowledge that you require to immediately transition to business analyst career.
+After earning a bachelor’s degree in business, accounting, information systems or related fields, the next step to securing a business analyst job is to enroll in business analysis certificate course.
+This will equip you with the necessary skills and knowledge that will immediately transition you to business analyst career.

-If you are an experienced software developer ad you have come to a point where you need a fresh challenge, you could consider transitioning to the career of business analyst.
-Software developers have communication, data mining and analysis skills which make them ideal candidates of becoming business analysts.
+If you are an experienced software developer and you have come to a point where you need a fresh challenge, you might consider transitioning to a career as a business analyst.
+Software developers have data mining and analytical skills, which make them ideal candidates for becoming business analysts.
 Also, their deep understanding of software development lifecycle is an added advantage.
-By simply adding to this skill set business analysis certification, a software developer is good to go insofar as launching a career in business analytics is concerned,
+By simply adding a business analysis certification to this skillset, a software developer can go a long way.

-It is common for people to change careers.
-When you feel ready to take advantage of specialized industry skills that you have acquired and move your career to a new level, you may want to consider enrolling in business certificate course.
-This gives you well-rounded and up-to-date skills that will make you stand out from fellow job-seeking individuals.
+It is not uncommon for people to change careers multiple times.
+When you feel ready to take advantage specialized industry skills that you have acquired and move your career to a new level, you may want to consider enrolling in business analyst certificate course to give you well-rounded and up-to-date skills that will make you stand out from fellow job-seeking individuals.

-After completing a professional business analysis training course, the next step is to figure out how you can earn industry-respected certification which then validates your newly-acquired skills.
-The business analyst certification gives you immediate competitive advantage.
-By passing IIBA certification exam (International Institute of Business Analysis), you will become either a CCBA (Certification Competency Business Analyst) or a CBAP (Certified Business Analysis Professional).
-This gives you confidence as you know that you are up to the task to handle just about any challenge in the field of business analysis.
-And given that CCBA® and CBAP® tend to be highly regarded by employers, your chances of securing your dream job in business analytics will have been helped mightily.
+A business analyst certification validates your newly-acquired skills and gives you immediate competitive advantage.
+By passing the IIBA certification exam (International Institute of Business Analysis), you can become either a CCBA (Certification Competency Business Analyst) or a CBAP (Certified Business Analysis Professional).
+Training and certification gives you added confidence as you take on new challenges in the field of business analysis.
+The CCBA® and CBAP® tend are also highly regarded by employers and can raise your visibility and qualifications during the interview process.

 What else can you do to improve your chances?

-In case you are currently employed in one field and would like to move over to business analyst career, try getting involved in any change or projects ongoing in your company.
-Examples of these include helping out with testing, designing or writing procedure manuals and contributing to ideas in workshops.
-This way, you get a chance to work closely with business analysts and get to understand more about the nature of their work as well as how it is done.
-It also gives you examples that you can relate to when applying for a position in business analysis.
+If you are currently employed in one field and would like to transition to a business analyst career, consider getting involved in business analytics-related projects at your company.
+Examples include helping out with testing, designing or writing procedure manuals and contributing other ideas in workshops or other discussions.
+This way, you get a chance to work closely with business analysts and begin to understand the nature of their work and how it is done.
+It also gives you real-world examples that you can relate to when applying for a position in business analysis.

-Of course, not everyone can be a business analyst.
-Therefore, before you make the switch to the lucrative business analytics career, you need to take a moment and see if you make the cut.
+Of course, not everyone is really cut out to be a business analyst.
+Remember to take a moment to see if you have what it takes.

-If you happen to be good at analytical thinking, have a knack for solving puzzle, enjoy working with other people, are excellent at matching organizational problems to solutions and are not afraid to take technology head-on, you possess all it takes to become an accomplished business analyst.
+If you happen to be good at analytical thinking, have a knack for solving puzzles, are excellent at matching organizational problems to solutions and are not afraid to take technology head-on, you possess many of the skills to become an accomplished business analyst.
 You can start exploring the available options for business analysis programs.
-Also, continue working towards your target of acquiring business analyst certification and you will be on your way to joining this lucrative and exciting challenge.
+Also, remember to continue working towards your target of acquiring business analyst certification and you will be on your way to joining this lucrative and exciting career.